mgrahamjo/cyanide/README.md

 ## Running the app

-From the command line, in the `/cyanide` folder, run `node .`.
+From the command line, in the `/cyanide` folder:

+`npm install && node .`

 You will be prompted for the password to your RSA key before the app starts up at http://localhost:8000.

 #### Shortcut for Mac users: